Core Stability Advice – Sydney City CBD

 For the purposes of tasks such as lifting and carrying, it is also important to have strength around the hips and thighs so that these muscles take on most of the load.

 Pilates classes are specifically designed for improving core stability.
 However, if you engage your core muscles well, you will also strengthen them doing general gym classes and yoga classes.
 Even doing a weights programme at the gym can strengthen your core, provided you activate these muscles when you do your lifting.
 At Macquarie Street Physiotherapy, we run “core activation” classes which include a variety of Pilates, yoga, strength and balance exercises.
 We can also take you individually through the best methods for core “recruitment” whilst training in other settings such as for sport or gym.
+We also offer strength classes using state of the art equipment.
 If you live or work in the Sydney City CBD, contact us to discuss which class is best for you.